chandnit/HenryMedsAssessment/README.md

 ### POST provider/availability

 This endpoint allows a provider to post their availability.
 The input requires a provider_id, start_time, and end_time; the time range is in ISO format in the request body.
 Again, here I assume a valid provider_id, start_time, and end_time are supplied.
 I also assume the availability can only occur in 15 minute multiples (e.g. HH:15, HH:30) and the start_time and end_time provided are also a 15 minute multiple.
-If I had more time and I wanted to get this production ready, I would add in some input validations as well as allow the provider to submit their availability in a more user-friendly format.
+If I had more time and I wanted to get this production ready, I would add in some input validations as well as allow the provider to submit their availability in multiple formats.

 Input: